|Kod Erasmus / ISCED:||(brak danych) / (brak danych)|

 |Efekty uczenia się:||

-Completing the course allows participants to familiarize with methods and tools of choice modeling – both theoretically (rationale, assumptions, theory) and in practice (being able to use them for data analysis – building a model, estimation, interpretation of the results).
-The course provides a baseline for using the choice analysis in practice and self-teaching the many extensions.
-The models covered are applied in various fields of microeconomics (analysis of markets, industries, consumers, social research, experimental economics etc.), in which people’s choices reveal their preferences or decision strategies.
+Completing the course allows participants to familiarize with methods and tools of microeconometrics – both theoretically (rationale, assumptions, theory) and in practice (being able to use them for data analysis – building a model, estimation, interpretation of the results).
+(P8S_WG, P8S_UW)) The course provides a baseline for using the microeconometric analysis in practice and self-teaching the many extensions.
+(P8S_UU) The models covered are applied in various fields of microeconomics (analysis of markets, industries, consumers, social research, experimental economics etc.) in which the simple linear regression is inadequate or insufficient.

 |Metody i kryteria oceniania:||